 The Nutrition Obesity Research Center (NORC) of Maryland is a center funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in 2005.
 The mission of the NORC of Maryland is to foster multidisciplinary research approaches to understanding the impact of nutrition on risk for chronic disease and translate this knowledge into effective clinical treatments and prevention efforts.

 Investigators from University of Maryland and the Johns Hopkins University have also joined together to create the Baltimore Diabetes Research and Training Center (DRTC).
 The Center fosters collaborative, multidisciplinary diabetes and endocrinology research, and translates that research into programs to train health care professionals in the diagnosis and management of diabetes.

-Core resources for the NIH Nutrition Obesity Research Center (NORC) of Maryland and the Baltimore Diabetes Research and Training Center (DRTC) are housed in the EDN Division's research space.
+Core resources for the Nutrition Obesity Research Center (NORC) of Maryland and the Baltimore Diabetes Research and Training Center (DRTC) are housed in the EDN Division's research space.
 Resources from these NIH-funded Centers are accessible to its members at the University of Maryland, Johns Hopkins University, and the United States Department of Agriculture (USDA).

 The Amish Research Clinic is located in Strasburg, PA.
 Staffed by 10 full-time employees, this 1,500 square foot clinical research facility performs field-work, recruitment, and phenotypic characterization of Amish research volunteers for more than 10 concurrent studies.